seed-rs/seed/examples/auth/README.md

-## Pages example
+## Auth example

-How to create and browse multiple pages in your app.
+How to implement login / logout.

 ---